Skip to main content

 • take risks

-If you are dependent on alcohol and cannot get any alcohol, you may experience some or all of the following symptoms:
+If you are dependent on alcohol but cannot get any alcohol, you may:

-• physical withdrawal symptoms, such as shaking (tremor), sweating and sickness (nausea)
+• have withdrawal symptoms, such as shaking (tremor), sweating and sickness (nausea)

-You may also have more severe symptoms, such as visual hallucinations or seizures.
+You may also have more severe symptoms, such as seizures (fits) or hallucinations.
+This is when you see, hear or feel things that are not there.

 How alcohol dependence develops

-Alcohol dependence can happen quite quickly.
-But it often happens after many years of heavy drinking.
+Alcohol dependence usually develops after many years of heavy drinking.

 Sometimes it begins with social drinking.
 This becomes more frequent, until you can no longer control your drinking.